jove-decompiler/jove/README.md

 }
 ```

-To recover the full C code of the program from its compiled representation, we'll run a suitable input through its recompilation.
+To recover the full C code of the program from its compiled representation, we'll run its recompilation with a suitable command-line input.

 ![](Documentation/.demo.gif)